SashG91/brew-that/README.md

 2. The project creds.json file from the Google Drive and Google Sheets API access used when adding Config Var, see example below:
 <img width="1244" alt="image" src="https://user-images.githubusercontent.com/97494070/174414699-1d288869-4b84-46ca-8800-7367ab8b781e.png">
+   - Create a Google account using this link [here](https://support.google.com/accounts/answer/27441?hl=en#)
+   - Create a project and enable the API to access the project using the link [here](https://developers.google.com/sheets/api/quickstart/python)

 ## Credits
 * Code Institute: Love Sandwiches Project